Inbound marketing is the process of drawing potential customers to your business using the right content, at the right time and in the right place.

 The 'pull' rather than 'push' approach of inbound marketing uses content and a combination of SEO, social media and other outlets.
 Traditional marketing, on the other hand, involves more interruptive methods such as cold calling and billboards.

 Before jumping into what an inbound marketing strategy looks like, it's important to understand the buyer's journey.

 Every one of your customers takes a journey between realising they have a problem and becoming a customer.
 This journey is likely to look different for each customer, but the broad stages are the same:

-As mentioned above, content marketing is key to inbound marketing.
-The content you create should be aimed at each of the buyer’s journey stages.
+As mentioned above, content marketing is the key to inbound marketing.
+The content you create should be aimed at each of the buyer's journey stages.

 Leads in the consideration stage are learning about the solutions available to them.
 They will be seeking out expert guides, podcasts and even comparison whitepapers.